 The contingent cash and share holdback consideration to be issued is variable ("Contingent Holdback Consideration").
 Final amounts to be issued will be reduced based upon future actions and settlements with third parties to resolve assumed contingent sales tax liabilities and certain other assumed contingent liabilities of SYNQ3 in connection with the SYNQ3 Acquisition.
 We accounted for the Contingent Holdback Consideration as a liability on the consolidated balance sheet.
 As of the SYNQ3 Acquisition Date, the Contingent Holdback Consideration was estimated to be \$0.6 million in aggregate and to be settled in \$0.1 million cash and the remainder in shares of our Class A Common Stock.
-During the year ended December 31, 2024, we issued 38,277 shares of our Class A Common Stock and paid an immaterial amount in cash from the Contingent Holdback Consideration will be subsequently remeasured at each reporting date with changes in fair value recognized as a component of operating expense on our consolidated statement of operations and comprehensive loss.
+During the year ended December 31, 2024, we issued 38,277 shares of our Class A Common Stock and paid an immaterial amount in cash from the Contingent Holdback Consideration to SYNQ3's former stockholders as a result of the net working capital adjustments settled during the year.
+The Contingent Holdback Consideration will be subsequently remeasured at each reporting date with changes in fair value recognized as a component of operating expense on our consolidated statement of operations and comprehensive loss.
 For the year ended December 31, 2024, we recognized a loss of \$3.7 million related to the Contingent Holdback Consideration.